-This manual provides important setup and operational information for your SHARK HD CNC machine.
-Using your SHARK HD CNC requires experience with basic computer operation and the technical knowledge to safely operate power tools.

-Next Wave CNC warrants your new SHARK HD series CNC to be free from defects in material and workmanship for TWO YEARS from the date of purchase.
-The warranty applies only to the original retail purchaser of the SHARK HD series CNC when purchased from an authorized Next Wave CNC distributor.
+This manual provides important setup and operational information for your SHARK SD110/SD120 machine.
+Using your SHARK SD110/ SD120 machine requires experience with basic computer operation and the technical knowledge to safely operate power tools.
+Next Wave® CNC warrants your new SHARK SD110/SD120 to be free from defects in material and workmanship for TWO YEARS from the date of purchase.
+The warranty applies only to the original retail purchaser of the SHARK SD110/SD120 when purchased from an authorized Next Wave CNC distributor.
 This warranty covers the parts and labor to correct the defect.
 It does not cover the cost of shipping the machine and/or parts to Next Wave CNC for evaluation or repair.
 This warranty does not apply to problems arising from normal wear and tear, misuse, abuse, negligence, accidents, unauthorized repairs, alterations, or lack of maintenance.
-This warranty is void if the SHARK HD CNC or any portion of it is modified without the prior written permission from Next Wave CNC, or if the machine is located or has been used outside of the country where the machine was purchased.
+This warranty is void if the SHARK SD110/SD120 or any portion of it is modified without the prior written permission from Next Wave CNC, or if the second second any portion of it is modified without the prior written permission from Next Wave CNC, or if the machine is located or has been used outside of the country where the machine was purchased.

 Please contact Next Wave CNC to take advantage of this warranty.
-If Next Wave CNC determines that your SHARK HD series CNC is defective in material or workmanship, Next Wave CNC will, at its expense and upon proof of purchase, send replacement parts to the original retail purchaser necessary to cure the defect.
-Next Wave CNC will repair your SHARK HD CNC provided the machine or affected components are returned to Next Wave CNC, shipping prepaid, with proof of purchase and within the warranty period.
+If Next Wave CNC determines that your SHARK SD110/SD120 is defective in material or workmanship, Next Wave CNC will at its expense and upon proof of purchase send replacement parts to the original retail purchaser necessary to cure the defect.
+Next Wave CNC will repair your SHARK SD110/SD120 provided the machine or affected components are returned to Next Wave CNC, shipping prepaid, with proof of purchase and within the warranty period.

 Next Wave CNC disclaims all other express or implied warranties, including fitness for a particular purpose.
-Next Wave CNC shall not be liable for death, injuries to persons or property, or incidental, consequential, contingent or special damages arising from the use of the SHARK HD CNC.
+Next Wave CNC shall not be liable for death, injuries to persons or property, or incidental, consequential, contingent or special damages arising from the use of the SHARK SD110/SD120.

-Ready2Control software Next Wave CNC warrants Ready2Contol and Virtual Zero Unlimited to perform as intended and will provide customer support to the original purchaser when purchased from an authorized retail distributor.
+Ready2Control software Next Wave CNC warrants Ready2Control and Virtual Zero Unlimited to perform as intended and will provide customer support to the original purchaser when purchased from an authorized retail distributor.
 Warranty only applies to the current version or the support needed to update a past version.
 The cost of the software upgrade (if any) is not covered by the warranty.